Cybersecurity for the Home and Office

 The Lawyer's Guide to Taking Charge of Your Own Information Security

 This book can help anyone take charge of their cybersecurity and privacy, and provides a solid understanding of cybercrime, privacy threats, information security, technology, and evolving legal and regulatory requirements.
 It teaches the reader about computers and networks, and then guides the user through implementation of security and privacy measures to protect the individual, home, and family.
 Then these principles are applied to the workplace, and an overview is provided of the law and professional responsibility requirements.

-Readers of any technical skill level can take charge of their own cybersecurity and privacy in a methodical manner.
-Information security can seem overwhelming, but this book presents it in simple steps—first develop knowledge and awareness, then secure your computing devices, then your data, then your networks.
-These are my four pillars of security.
+Readers of any technical skill level can obtain ownership over their own cybersecurity and privacy in a methodical manner.
+Information security can seem overwhelming, but this book presents it with a simple framework, built on my four pillars of cybersecurity:

 Technology and the internet is here to stay, along with cybercrime and other privacy threats.
 Each of us needs to take charge of our own technology, cybersecurity, and privacy.
 If you haven't started yet, you have to start somewhere, and everyone and every organization has room for improvement.
 This book can help you with that.

 Table of Contents (links will take you to my other site)

 2. The Black Market for Your Data: The Cybercrime Economy